Three Rs of Diversity

 - Ensuring that every page had been validated using the W3C Markup Validation Service and that it conformed to XHTML 1.0 Transitional requirements.

 The site was built using a combination of XHTML and XML, neither of which I had had any practical experience of before.
-Thank goodness I had learned about XHTML when I was critiqueing the Open Polytech's Web Design course earlier in the year!
+I was pleased I had learned about XHTML when I was critiqueing the Open Polytech's Web Design course earlier in the year!
 I loved the challenge of teaching myself the finer points of XHTML while on the job.
-Learning by altering another developer's work is a great way to extend one's skills in a new coding language, I have decided.
+Learning by altering another developer's work is a great way to extend one's skills in a new coding language.